5 Lessons We Learned After Six Years of Long Distance

-Time and money: LDRs are expensive time and money sinks.
+LDRs are expensive time and money sinks.
 For our first year, we had to navigate the distance between North America and Asia, and then Canada to the US for our last five.
 As two broke students, we tried to see each other every couple of months.
 Those round-trip tickets alone would cost at least $300 - $400 each, not to mention trying to cram every minute of quality time together into the span of a week.

-Social life: our LDR meant a lot of Skype/video time together in the evenings, almost daily when we could manage it, or emails/phone calls on days that we couldn’t “see” each other face-to-face.
+Our LDR meant a lot of Skype/video time together in the evenings, almost daily when we could manage it, or emails/phone calls on days that we couldn’t “see” each other face-to-face.
 It meant we had to really prioritize or plan around our social life that made us both happy and that was tough at times.
 It forced us to strike a balance together and apart.

 5. Be honest with yourself